system76/tech-docs/src/models/bonw14/repairs.md

 ![Thermal screws](./img/thermal-screws.jpg)

 7. Remove the seven spring-loaded heatsink screws (highlighted cyan above) in reverse order, starting with #7, then #6, and continuing until you hae removed #1. _Keep the four GPU heatsink screws separated from the three CPU heatsink screws; they are different sizes._
 8. Unplug the white fan connectors from the black sockets on the motherboard (highlighted pink above.)
+Remove any clear tape holding the fan wires in place.
 9. Remove the heatsink/fans from the case, being careful not to bend the heatsink pipes.
 It may take some pressure to break the seal of the thermal paste.
 10. Using a paper towel, remove the existing thermal paste.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.